Is There Any Science To Support Stone Tape Theory?

 As residual hauntings represent nothing more than a reflection of the past, you can't communicate with them.
 The visions seen are not aware of their surroundings.
 They cannot interact with you and are not aware of your presence.

 The basis of the theory is that emotional or traumatic events, like resisting death, can be captured and stored like an analogue video recording in the surrounding bricks and stone of the building.
-This is said to be due to either the silica or iron content of these materials, which are magnetic.
-Of course this means it shares something in common with videotape, which is also magnetic.
+This is said to be due to magnetic components in rocks, making them similar in nature to videotape, which is also magnetic.

-With talk of ferric metals, silicon dioxide and energy, it all sounds quite scientific, but is there any real-life proven science to back up this theory?
+With talk of ferric metals and energy, it all sounds quite scientific, but is there any real-life proven science to back up this theory?

 The reason the concept of stone tape is often mistaken for science is because it has the word "theory" in its name, but even this is being used incorrectly.
 In the scientific world a theory is something which has been proven and tested, like the theory of relativity.